MathBastos/VacanSee/README.md

 # 🏠 VacanSee

-Developed by Lucas Silve Pinto and Matheus Henrique Bastos while in University.
+Developed by Lucas Silva Pinto and Matheus Henrique Bastos while in University.

 # Project description